RePAIRProject/fragment-restoration/UNET/readme.md

 Black Marks Removal: During evaluation, we found that our model sometimes detects black marks.
 We can improve the model's performance by testing on images where these black marks have been removed and inpainted.

 Extended Training: The training curves for our current best-performing model suggest that it is still learning.
 Training the model for a larger number of epochs could result in better metrics.

-Hyperparameter Tuning: As with any machine learning model, further improvements may be achieved through more extensive hyperparameter tuning.